orbisius/orbisius-random-name-generator/readme.txt

 * Random Domain Name Generator
 * Random random stuff :)

-Supported keyword separators: ,;| and new line
+Supported keyword separators: ,;| tab and new line

 = How it works =